MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 Components are what a web page is composed of.

-They could be very simple and straight forward elements, like buttons, or an ensemble of elements forming a more advanced and featured component, like cards or lists.
+They could be very simple and straightforward elements, like buttons, or an ensemble of elements forming a more advanced and featured component, like cards or lists.

 Bootstrap provides a certain amount of those components and the documentation explains what classes to add on which HTML elements and how those elements should be organized for the component to render correctly.

 > Note that some components require the use of JavaScript to work as expected.
 >
-> We will not see how to use those JavaScript feature in this course.
+> We will not present those JavaScript-dependant components in this course.

 ### Buttons